ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 2. Watch Video 4.
 For this exercise, we have taken the data, which we will provide to you.
 You should watch the video, however, to see how the current changes with the applied voltage, as compared to the way it did in the last video.
 <!--
-As the  voltage changes, make the video pause, and record the voltage and corresponding current for 10 data points.
+As the  voltage changes, pause the video, and record the voltage and corresponding current for 10 data points.
 You should take measurements approximately every 2 volts.
 They do not, however, need to be exactly 2 volts apart, as long as the data points are fairly well spaced out.-->
 3. Open the spreadsheet at this [link](https://docs.google.com/spreadsheets/d/1yo4mQZohXVGUwLKSBgQCl_pjaHFre1qS7MCPDOokjRc/edit?usp=sharing) to get your data.
 Copy them to whatever spreadsheet program you prefer, and then plot them with current on the *x*-axis and voltage on the *y*-axis.
+Find and plot the line of best fit.

 ::: Question
-a) For each data point, roughly how much did the current change from that of the previous point, compared to the results in Exercise 2? **Note:** Your answer to this does not need to be precise.

-b) What is the slope of the line of your plot?
+a.
+What is the slope of the line of your plot?
 Use units.

-c) Compare the slope with the values of the individual resistors.
+b.
+Compare the slope with the values of the individual resistors.
 What can you say about the equivalent resistance of resistors in series, in comparison to that of a single resistor?
 :::
 :::